+'''

-Instruction::Ptr getInstructionAtPoint() implemented for IA32 and AMD64
+Instruction::Ptr getInstructionAtPoint() implemented for IA32, AMD64, and POWER

+'''

-On implemented platforms, returns a shared pointer to an InstructionAPI Instruction object representing the first machine instruction at this point's address.
+On implemented platforms, this function returns a shared pointer to an InstructionAPI Instruction object representing the first machine instruction at this point's address.
 On unimplemented platforms, returns a NULL shared pointer.